reikje/npt/README.md

 ## Motivation

-The [np plug-in](https://github.com/softprops/np) is great to initialize new SBT projects.
-This plug-in goes a bit further because you can copy a pre-existing templates on top of your project structure.
-So let's say your default project layout looks like this:
+The [np plug-in](https://github.com/softprops/np) is a great way to initialize new SBT projects.
+This plug-in also let's you initialize project skeletons for new projects that are build with SBT.
+On top, it allows you to copy a pre-existing template into your new project structure.
+So let's say whenever you create a new project, you want the project layout to look like this:

     |
     |- src